Naphthalocyanine

-Naphthalocyanine is a cross-shaped organic molecule consisting of 48 carbon, 8 nitrogen and 26 hydrogen atoms, it is a derivative of phthalocyanine.
+Naphthalocyanine is a cross-shaped organic molecule consisting of 48 carbon, 8 nitrogen and 26 hydrogen atoms.
+It is a derivative of phthalocyanine, differing by having 4 extra carbon rings, one on each "arm."
 IBM Research labs used it for developing single-molecule logic switches and visualizing charge distribution in a single molecule.

 Naphthalocyanine derivatives have a potential use in photodynamic cancer treatment.